GardenWatch

 The calendar is based on four raised beds.
 There's also an optional bed for herbs or other experimental crops.
 Obviously, this could be four separate beds, or a single garden plot broken into four sections.
 I've chosen crops that I like, that are easy to grow and productive in my area.

-If I want to I can change one vegetable for another, or add a new garden bed and start an additional line of plants.
+If I want to, I can easily add a new garden bed and start an additional line of plants, as long as I think in terms of the whole growing year.
+Similarly, I can practice crop rotation, and change one vegetable for another, moving the tomatoes to the Pepper bed.
 But the idea here is to minimize the chaos and reduce the decision fatigue.
 Garlic flows into potatoes, which flows into Fall garlic.

 Click on the calendar to expand it to full size.